DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 being produced ‘on-the-go’.
 New technologies such as smartphones and software platforms such as Snapchat and Instagram make mobile media engagement through video easy and quick.
-It is important to remember that the practices we now take for granted were once slow meticulous, negotiated and invented processes that took considerable time to produce.
+It is important to remember that the practices we now take for granted were once slow, meticulous, negotiated and invented processes that took considerable time to produce.
 These practices – now at the tip of our fingers – required a different kind of labour and commitment.
 The technical equipment and